Chris Warner: Other relationships

-Chris' first real love interest was Alison Raynor who he ended up marrying after both characters had departed the show.
+Chris's first real love interest was Alison Raynor who he ended up marrying after both characters had departed the show.
 However, before he married Alison, Chris had also dated several other characters including Rebecca Frost and had married and divorced; Tiffany Pratt.
-Several years into his return, Chris slept with his son's nanny played by Siobhan Marshall, something Galvin lists as Chris' greatest accomplishment.
-In 2006, Chris' first wife Melanie Kirk (Julie Crean) returned to the show and Galvin believed Chris was happy to see her back, "He is definitely happy to see her, they parted on fairly good terms and he is pleasantly surprised."
-In describing Chris' affair with Justine Jones (Lucy Wigmore), Galvin stated: "Chris’ ego is starting to run away with him a bit and part of that is the desire to feel like he is still an attractive prospect to women ...
+Several years into his return, Chris slept with his son's nanny played by Siobhan Marshall, something Galvin lists as Chris's greatest accomplishment.
+In 2006, Chris's first wife Melanie Kirk (Julie Crean) returned to the show and Galvin believed Chris was happy to see her back, "He is definitely happy to see her, they parted on fairly good terms and he is pleasantly surprised."
+In describing Chris's affair with Justine Jones (Lucy Wigmore), Galvin stated: "Chris' ego is starting to run away with him a bit and part of that is the desire to feel like he is still an attractive prospect to women ...
 It's definitely on the cards that he could be using Justine not just to increase his confidence as a surgeon, but increase his confidence as a person."
 Chris dated the mysterious Brooke Freeman (Beth Allen) in 2008 but was shocked to learn she was from an infamous fraud family and ended up breaking it off after she clashed with Harry.